 Secondly, being diligent in paying off your credit card, in full, every month before the due date is essential.
 Otherwise you will be charged significant interest.

 Our credit cards have up to 44 or 55 days interest free.
-This means if you pay your full closing balance by the due date each month, you can avoid credit card interest and the money in your offset account means you pay less interest on your home loan.
+This means if you pay your full closing balance, or if you have a balance transfer the 'interest free days payment', by the due date each month, you can avoid credit card interest and the money in your offset account means you pay less interest on your home loan.

 View your credit card options.